Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 TOPPING: A popular way to simplify the crust topping in a cobbler recipe is to use cake mix as an alternative to making your own crust topping.

-It doesn’t taste quite as delicious, but for the ease it offers, it can be worth it.
+It doesn’t taste quite the same, but for the ease it offers, it can be worth it.
 I recommend using a vanilla cake mix to do this.

 Another popular alternative is to use Bisquick as the base for your crust topping.
 The Bisquick will still need to be mixed with sugar, butter, and milk or hot water.